utsccy/spark_airflow_etl_pipeline/README.md

-# Data Pipeline ETL Solution Using PySpark
+# Data Pipeline ETL Solution Using PySpark and Airflow
 Create a comprehensive data integration workflow that seamlessly moves and transforms data from multiple sources to a centralized storage system.
 The goal is to create a scalable, efficient data pipeline that transforms raw, potentially messy data into a clean, structured format ready for business intelligence and decision-making processes.

 This project involves: